joanseg/The-Positioning-Manual/chapters/11-Risk.md

 --Source: [https://www.iii.org/fact-statistic/facts-statistics-mortality-risk][1]

 So, you're more likely to die of accidental drug poisoning than in a car crash, and more likely to die in a fire than in a plane crash!
 I would have guessed the oppose on each one of those pairs.
-To me, this points to one simple takeaway: we tend to misunderstand risk!
-This is because we over-weight factors that aren't correlated with risk (car crashes *look* gruesome while drugs look like clean- small pills or pure liquids), under-weight factors that are, and suffer from all sorts of cognitive biases that interfere with our ability to accurately assess risk (the availability heuristic is one biggie).
+This points to one simple takeaway: we tend to misunderstand risk!
+This is because we over-weight factors that aren't correlated with risk.
+Car crashes *look* gruesome while drugs look like clean, small pills or pure liquids.
+We under-weight factors that are correlated with risk, we and suffer from all sorts of cognitive biases that interfere with our ability to accurately assess risk (the availability heuristic is one biggie).
 Let's try to clarify the topic of risk with some important supporting ideas and a self-administered risk assessment that's a simplified version of what I use with my clients.

 I am not a psychologist.
 I don't even play one on TV.
 That said, it's useful to think about two ideas that attempt to generalize a basket of personality characteristics and motivations into "types".
 As with all generalizations, 100% fidelity to individual cases is impossible, so take this with a grain of salt.